callumacrae/lynx.io/articles/phpBB-introduction.md

 1. General tab
 	- Board settings: configure the site name, site description and other core settings
 	- Board features: enable/disable core features
-	- User registration settings: everything related registration (e.g.:account activation)
+	- User registration settings: everything related to registration (e.g.:account activation)
 	- Server configuration: definitely visit all of the pages under this category and make sure everything looks like you want it to look like
 2. Forums
 	- Manage forums: add/remove forums/categories